Amm1rr/Userscripts/Show Passwords/Show Passwords Mini/README.md

 If you encounter any issues or have suggestions for improvements, please don't hesitate to [open an issue on GitHub](https://github.com/amm1rr/Magic-Userscripts/issues).

-Happy browsing and enjoy the convenience of revealing your passwords effortlessly with Show Passwords!
+Happy browsing and enjoy the convenience of revealing your passwords effortlessly with Show Passwords Mini!

 [![](https://visitcount.itsvg.in/api?id=amm1rr&label=V&color=0&icon=2&pretty=true)](https://github.com/Amm1rr/)